degory/ghul/integration-tests/README.md

 ### Test runner

-The test runner is a ghul application (`tester`) which executes one or more test cases and collects and reports the results.
-Because the test runner needs to be run in a Docker container, you don't generally run it directly - see below for how to execute tests from Visual Studio Code and from the command line
+The test runner is a ghul application (`ghul-test`) which executes one or more test cases and collects and reports the results.

 ### Test case execution